mostafa-meerzad/automated-testing/Notes.md

 ```

 in this approach we don't need to manually close the server after each test the **supertest** handles all this for us.

+**best practices**:

+1.  whenever we change the state of application (e.g, dataBase) clean-up after.
+2.  treat every test as if it is the ONLY test in your application